ysdn2019/Graduates-List/graduates/kristin-dibello.md

 ---
 path: /work/in-bloom
 graduate: Kristin DiBello
-mainimg: /assets/work/dibello_kristin_project2_web_main.jpg
+cover: /assets/work/dibello_kristin_project2_web_main.jpg
-thumbnailimg: /assets/work/dibello_kristin_project2_web_thumbnail.jpg
+thumbnail: /assets/work/dibello_kristin_project2_web_thumbnail.jpg
 title: In Bloom
 groupmembers:
-fields: Book Design, Interactive, Typography
+category: Book Design, Interactive, Typography
 mediumdimensions: mixed media
 description: An accordion book inspired by the Neck Deep song of the same name, recounting the lead singer’s experience with grief and anxiety after the loss of his father.
 Completely hand-made, the design is haphazard, as if the lead singer were scrapbooking his thoughts and feelings.
 digitallink: